TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 #### Disadvantages
 * Lots of tests need to be done in order to obtain reliable data.
 This can be very costly and time-consuming.
 * RDC does not find root causes of defects and failures within a system, meaning that the problem can reoccur or occur in other places.
 * RDC does not account for all potential failures and factors that can affect reliability and reliability requirements.

 # Comparison of Results

-Something on Geometric being better
+From our first RGT testing, we found that the geometric model was a better fit for our dataset.
+Where the initial harzard rate was around 0.001950 where our RDC testing MTTF would be similar at 0.00114286.
+Here both techinques of RGT and RDC determined that the dataset 2  has a linear tread where the number of failures increase as time increases as well.
+In our RDC, our data set sits within the "continue phase" where the SUT considered needs to progress in testing in order for the SUT to be considered acceptable.

 # Discussion on Similarity and Differences of the Two Techniques
 The two different techniques used in this lab were Reliability Growth Testing (RGT) and Reliability Demonstration Chart (RDC).
 Both of these methods are used to test the reliability of a system.